 This document describes the framework and intentions of the Lighting Global Quality Assurance (QA) program.
-It also explains how Lighting Global currently interacts with the regional programs (i.e. Lighting Africa, Lighting Asia and Lighting Pacific) and how the Global and regional programs interact with manufacturers, distributors, customers, and other stakeholders.
+It also explains how Lighting Global currently interacts with the regional programs (i.e. Lighting Africa and Lighting Asia) and how the Global and regional programs interact with manufacturers, distributors, customers, and other stakeholders.
 It concludes by identifying challenges that the QA program should address to respond to changing market conditions and the actions the program is taking to address these challenges.
-These challenges and actions have been updated in this version to reflect the state of the program and the market in July 2015.
+These challenges and actions have been updated in this version to reflect the state of the program and the market in September 2016.

 The Lighting Global QA program is designed to support the development of markets for modern off-grid lighting and energy systems.
 The program provides buyers with reliable technical information and connects them with manufacturers and sellers of quality-verified products.
 Our approach includes testing and verification of quality and performance and engagement with the diverse and fast-growing market for modern off-grid lighting and energy systems, through stakeholder consultation and field research.
-The QA program has thus far supported pico-powered lighting and energy products that include solar modules up to 10 watts (W) in size, and it is currently in the process of expanding to support "plug-and-play" direct current (DC) solar home system kits that use solar modules ranging from 10 W to 100 W in size.
+The QA program historically supported pico-powered lighting and energy products that include solar modules up to 10 watts (W) in size and has now expanded to support "plug-and-play" direct current (DC) solar home system kits that use solar modules ranging from 10 W to 100 W in size.
+Additionally, the program is in the process of extending to cover SHS with solar modules up to 240 W in size.